-Fifteen years later, she walked across the stage at Harvard Kennedy School’s 2016 commencement and into her role as founder and CEO of a social enterprise named 360oed.
-Win’s dedication to transforming the antiquated education system that impeded her early learning fueled an over decade-long journey from dropout to social entrepreneur.
+“I was a misfit, not book smart,” says Hla Hla Win MC/MPA 2016.
+After completing ninth grade, Win walked out of her school in Myanmar and didn’t return.
+Fifteen years later, she walked across the stage at Harvard Kennedy School’s 2016 commencement and into her role as founder and CEO of a social enterprise named 360ed.

-Win returned to Myanmar in 2008 passionate about the new teaching methods she observed in the US.
-She was eager to apply modern pedagogical theories to classrooms at home, but teachers met her enthusiasm with blank stares.
-Reflecting on this experience, Win observes, “They just couldn’t relate to what I was saying, the classrooms were too different.
+Win returned to Myanmar in 2008 passionate about the new teaching methods she observed in the United States.
+Eager to apply modern pedagogical theories to classrooms at home, Win saw her enthusiasm and efforts met with blank stares from other teachers.
+“They just couldn’t relate to what I was saying, the classrooms were too different.
 They couldn’t visualize what it was like to be in a student-centered learning environment.”

-Win, who was a Ford Foundation Mason Fellow with the Ash Center, spent her time at HKS advancing her studies on education, policy, and business.
-She conducted comparative research into education reforms, looking at how countries like Indonesia and Malaysia were able to modernize their school systems.
-She honed her public speaking skills and offered her perspective at a special event discussing Myanmar’s momentous 2015 elections with the Ash Center’s Tommy Vallely, Senior Advisor for Mainland Southeast Asia, and David Dapice, Senior Economist for the Vietnam and Myanmar Programs.
+Win, who was a Ford Foundation Fellow and Mason Fellow at HKS, spent her time at the School advancing her studies on education, policy, and business.
+She conducted comparative research into education reforms, looking at how countries like Indonesia and Malaysia modernized their school systems.
+She honed her public speaking skills and offered her perspective at a special event discussing Myanmar’s momentous 2015 elections with the Ash Center’s Tommy Vallely, senior advisor for mainland Southeast Asia, and David Dapice, senior economist for the Vietnam and Myanmar Programs.
 She also expanded her network, getting involved with Harvard’s i-Lab, an innovation incubation space, and Harvard Business School.

 Win’s time at the School was formative.
 As she puts it, “It helped me define who I wanted to become.”
-When Win walked across the stage in May 2016, she wasn’t only holding a diploma, but a desire to serve and a new plan for a business that could fulfill her dream of transforming Myanmar’s education system.
+When Win walked across the stage in May 2016, she wasn’t holding just a diploma—she held a desire to serve along with a new plan for a business that could transform Myanmar’s education system.